benj-h/benj-h/README.md

 ## Hello! 👋 Call me Ben
 - 🏫 I’m currently studying Computer Engineering at the University of Ottawa
-- ⚙️ My main fields of interest are back-end development and hardware hacking (but I'm a sysadmin at heart ❤️)
+- 🔎 My main fields of interest are:

+  - ⚙️ Back-end development
+  - 🧰 Hardware hacking
+  - 🐧 FOSS and Linux development

 - 📚 Languages I'm learning at the moment:

   - 🐍 Python
   - ☕ Java
+    - incl.
+Android Studio

 - 📫 Reach me at bheto052@uottawa.ca